-Colors are an excellent way to convey your product or express the unique personality of your brand.
+A unique color combination is a key way to express the personality of your brand.

-We have created a suite of 20 different color palettes for you to use and implement to create unique color combinations of your own, that will represent your brand.
+If you are in the process of building your brand, we have created a suite of 20 different color palettes for you to use to create unique color combinations of your own.
+Use them to build your brand's identity, and to attract your target customers.

 01. Rich and Adventurous